What Are Some Basic Rugby Terms And Lingo To Know?

 Pitch: A name for the playing field in rugby, typically consisting of all grass.
-The standard rugby union size is generally 100 meters by 70 meters.
+The standard rugby union size pitch is generally 100 meters long by 70 meters wide.

 Offense: The offense in rugby is made up of eight forwards with the ultimate goal of scoring points.
-The forwards generally wear numbers 1-8.
+These forwards generally wear numbers 1-8.
 The offense must stay behind the ball carrier in open play or else they will be deemed offsides.
-Players can move the ball on offense by running, kicking, or passing it, however, the ball can only be passed backward or laterally.
+Players can move the ball on offense by running, kicking, or passing it, but the ball can only be passed backward or laterally.

 Scoring: Points can be scored in four different ways: a try, conversion, drop goal, or penalty kick.
 Each method is worth a specific amount of points.